yabhi7978/AVCHECK/README.md

 Direction to use:
 Application can be run using Python.
 Once application starts running it gives instructions for inputs.
 Follow the instructions to avoid unnecessary errors.

+Application generates console output and save the inputs tool-wise in the subfolder provided by the user.